unlv-f1/lab1/README.md

 that students pursue a native installation from the instructions found [here](https://github.com/f1tenth/f1tenth_gym_ros).

+These instructions will install the F1TENTH Gym and create a workspace for this lab in separate locations.

+	${HOME}/
+	  |
+	  +-- f1tenth_gym_ros/        -- The gym
+	  |
+	  `-- lab1_ws/                -- This lab

+Preparing the gym environment ensures the Docker resources and other tools are properly installed to prepare the first lab.
+Keep this layout in mind while working on the assignment.

 ## 1. Overview

 The goal of this lab is to get you familiar with the ROS 2